Louis-Aime/calendrical-javascript/README.md

 Routines that help developing calendrical computations for new calendars.

 ### time-units.js
-The default exported const **timeUnits** is an object with key numeric constants for duration units conversions.
+The default exported const **timeUnits** object holds key numeric constants for duration units conversions.

 ### chronos.js
+#### Cbcce
-The **Cbcce** (Cycle Based Calendrical Computation Engine exported class offers common routines and tools for calendrical computations:
+Cbcce (Cycle Based Calendrical Computation Engine) exported class, offers common routines and tools for calendrical computations:
  * Basic div and mod computations for calendrical purposes.
  * Basic computation of leap years for Julian and Gregorian calendars.
+ * A cycle shifting routine, to facilitate shifting beginning of year in March instead of January, and also to facilitate computations on weeks.
  * The Cycle Based Calendar Computation Engine: a general framework that enables you to deal will most calendars defined by an algorithm, including
-    * the Julian and Gregorian calendars,
-    * the Milesian calendar,
-    * solar calendars with Julian intercalation rule, like coptic, ethiopic...,
-    * the Meton cycle implied with the Hebrew calendar,
+ * Julian,  Gregorian, Coptic, Ethiopic, Meton-cycle implied with the Hebrew calendar, etc.

-    * other calendars with "regular" intercalation rules.
+#### WeekClock

-The **WeekClock** exported class computes week figures: day of week, week number, number of weeks in year, week year that includes a date.
+Exported class that computes week figures: day of week, week number, number of weeks in year, week year that includes a date.

+#### IsoCounter
-The **IsoCounter** exported class enables conversion from any day counter to iso8601 and the reverse.
-The author specifies the epoch for the counter using a date in Iso 8601.
+Exported class that enables conversion from any day counter to "iso8601" and the reverse.
+The author specifies the epoch for the counter using a date in "iso8601".

 ### fetchdom.js
-The default exported function fetchDOM launches an XMLHttpRequest to an XML file and then transforms it into a DOM object.
+The default exported function **fetchDOM** launches an XMLHttpRequest to an XML file and then transforms it into a DOM object.
 It returns a Promise.

 ### pldr.xml
 The XML file represents a "Private Locale Data Repository" to be converted as DOM, possible extension of Common Locale Data Repository (CLDR) for custom calendars.